The basic process of transcoding files in Compressor is described below.

 Compressor also provides a number of preconfigured destinations, which combine settings and a post-transcoding action, such as burning a Blu-ray disc.

 Choose an output location

 Designate a location on your computer or on a connected storage device where you want to save the transcoded media file.
-You can choose any of several preconfigured locations, including your computer desktop, your Movies folder, or the source folder of the original media.
-You can also choose a custom location.
+You can choose any of several preconfigured locations, including your computer desktop, your Movies folder, or a custom location.

 Submit your media for transcoding

 After you assign settings or a destination and specify an output location in Compressor, click the Start Batch button to begin the transcoding process.
 You can monitor the progress of the transcoding in Active view.
 After transcoding is complete, you can see information about the settings or destinations you used in Completed view.